 NSW Land Titles are based on survey plans which define the boundaries of a parcel of land at the date of its registration.
 Essentially, it is the legal identity of the land.

-A plan is prepared, lodged and registered with the NSW Land Registry Service when a new parcel of land is created or when an existing parcel is to be used for a specialised purpose.
+A plan is prepared, lodged, and registered with the NSW Land Registry Service when a new parcel of land is created or when an existing parcel is to be used for a specialized purpose.

 The main plan types include: